 - Dwarf Fortress has the legendary Cacame Awemedinade, The Immortal Onslaught.
 An elven resident of a dwarf-conquered civilization, his wife was killed and eaten by other elves.
 He later ended up becoming an Elven King of Dwarves, seemingly out of pure burning hatred of the pointy-eared ones.

 - In the backstory of Darksiders and its sequel, the Four Horsemen were the only Nephilim who believed the Nephilim's campaign of universal conquest was wrong.
 The offered their services to the Charred Council to help set things right.
-The newly christened Horsemens' first order was to slay the rest of the Nephilim.
+The newly christened Horsemens' first order was to slay the rest of the Nephilim, which they did.

 - Also in Tsukihime, the head of the Tohno family has the obligation to find and kill any family members who succumb to their demonic blood.

-- Sam from Sluggy Freelance is a vampire who often fights other vampires.
+- Sam from Sluggy Freelance is a vampire who often fights other vampires, including "helping" take down the Lysinda Circle.
 Mostly because chicks think it's cool.

 - Shadowchild from Shadowgirls is an Eldritch Abomination created by one of the Outer Gods with the purpose of fighting other Eldritch Abominations, and even Elder Gods.

-- Othar Tryggvassen, Gentleman Adventurer!, from Girl Genius, is a Spark on a quest to kill Sparks (eventually even the good ones, but for now just the bad ones).
+- Othar Tryggvassen, Gentleman Adventurer!, is a Spark on a quest to kill Sparks (eventually even the good ones, but for now just the bad ones).
 He's even outright stated that after he rid Europe of all the other Sparks, he'll end his own life just to ensure that the Spark is no more.
+On meeting his doppelganger:

 - In Chirault, Kiran is a demon and employed by the demon hunter guild.
 That said, in Chirault, "demon" is a pretty broad term, and Kiran's "species" of demon (horned humanoids) seems pretty rare.
 Many of the demons that Kiran kills seem to be non-sapient.